dantenetwork/cross-chain-demo/README.md

   ```
   node rinkebyToFlow.js --greet
   ```
-  The id will be printed to the console.
+  The session id will be printed to the console.

   - Check what happened on [Rinkeby greeting smart contract](https://testnet.snowtrace.io/address/0x71375852616ef7196B07bA3f16805B512e21813E)